-The Spanish passport is now classed amongst the most powerful in the world and allows its holders to travel visa-free, to the majority of the world.
+The Spanish passport classed amongst the most powerful in the world and allows its holders to travel visa-free, to the majority of countries globally.

 As per details from the passport index from VisaGuide World, puts the Spanish passport listed as the fourth strongest in Europe, and the sixth in the wold, with a score of 88.95 out of 100.

-Spanish nationals are permitted to travel with only valid biometric ID, and without a passport or a visa, in a total of 54 countries in the world.
+Spanish nationals are permitted to travel with only valid biometric ID, and without a passport or a visa, in a total of 54 countries in the world meaning that the Spanish passport classed amongst the most powerful in the world.

 There are only 28 countries in the world which require Spanish passport holders to obtain a visa.